Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/non-trivial-macros.md

 ```

 Looking back at the output from my terminal, it seems like it all just
+works

-works...
-Don't you love it when you write something based on theory and it
+Don't you love it when you write something based on theory and it all works
-all works perfectly first time?

-It doesn't happen often, so I like to cherish these moments 😉
+perfectly first time?
+It doesn't happen often, so I like to cherish these
+moments 🎉

 ## Callbacks